eeg-ebe/eeg-ebe.github.io/README.md

 If you want to run HaplowebMaker locally, without Internet connection, just open a terminal and run the command `git clone https://github.com/eeg-ebe/eeg-ebe.github.io.git`.
 This will copy all the necessary files to a local folder on your computer.
 Then open the `index.html` file (located in the HaplowebMaker folder) in your Internet browser.

-HaplowebMaker is mostly tested using Firefox but should work in all web browsers.
+HaplowebMaker is mostly tested using Firefox but should work in all recent web browsers that support HTML 5 and JavaScript.